ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 ### commentStats.py

 Most of the pbn files include some statistics.
 They are ignored by BBO; but, some other programs don't like them.
 So, this program converts them into comment lines that are part of the pbn standard -- lines beginning with a % are ignored.
 This program changes all of the statistics to comments by adding a % and a space to the beginning of the line.
-It also prints out the statistics for all of the files.
+It also prints out the statistics for all of the files and puts the results in stats.txt.
 Switch to the py directory and enter the following to create the stats.txt file in the PBS root directory:

-    python3 commentStats.py > ../stats.txt
+    python3 commentStats.py

 [CTRL-Click here to see stats.txt](<https://github.com/ADavidBailey/Practice-Bidding-Scenarios/blob/main/stats.txt>)